Watch & Metrics

 Metrics — token and cost rollup

-agent-relay metrics walks the local session store and prints a rollup.
+/metricsFrom another shell, agent-relay metrics walks the same local session store and

 agent-relay metricsOutput: